 Being a team player isn’t always easy, but it’s essential if you want to succeed on the job.
 Start by reminding yourself that everyone on the team shares a common goal.
 Great team players know their role and fulfill their responsibilities – on time.
 They are flexible, reliable, and accountable.
 They support others by sharing information and resources, giving positive feedback, and showing appreciation.
 In other words, being a team player isn’t just about you – it’s about everyone.

 If the position involves interaction with the public, excellent customer service is essential.
-On the other hand, even if it doesn’t include contact with customers, these traits are still important to possess.
+On the other hand, even if it doesn’t include contact with customers, these traits are still necessary to possess.
 Customer service is all about treating people in a way that encourages them to come back.
 Not false flattery, mind you, but genuine caring.
 Listening to people, making them feel valued and appreciated, and giving more than expected are all ways you can make the customer feel more comfortable.

 Employers know that goal setting is a powerful process that not only helps people choose where they want to go and how to get there, but also helps them to stay focus until they reach their destination.
-Whether it’s an educational, financial, career, or personal goal, the same steps apply.
+Whether it’s an educational, financial, career or personal goal, the same steps apply.
 The goal setter decides what to accomplish, puts it in specific and realistic terms, sets a deadline, makes a plan, and focuses on following through until the goal is reached.
 Employers want goals setters for employees because they know they can depend on the employee to focus on the job and get it done.

 Being able to recognize and correct problems is a plus on anyone’s resume.
 Problem solvers aren’t concerned with being right or blaming a person.
 They get to the root of the problem, and they focus on solutions.
 By evaluating the situation and exploring their options, they choose the best route for correction.
-Problems are simply an opportunity to grow and learn – an opportunity to improve the big picture.
+Problems are merely an opportunity to grow and learn – an opportunity to improve the big picture.

 Frankly, it all boils down to attitude.
 Take a moment to evaluate yourself.
 Do others see these traits in you?
 Then it’s time to contact Workbox.
 We hire people who excel in these traits as well as meet the job requirements.
 That’s why Workbox Staffing workers are highly sought after by some of the best companies in the area.